getherbie/start-website/README.md

-# Website Kickstarter
+# Website Kickstarter for Herbie CMS

-## Using Composer
+## Install Herbie CMS using Composer

-You can start your new Herbie website by using Composer.
+You can start your new Herbie CMS website by using Composer.

     # for the stable version 1
     $ composer create-project getherbie/start-website myproject